fromstar/AppliedRoboticsStudentInterface/README.md

 It is reccomended to use the planner already included in the project folder of this work.
 It has been slightly modified to make the output compatible with other official versions of Metric.

+The planner is already compiled but if necessary recompile it then install the following packages before do that:
+'''
+sudo apt-get update
+sudo apt-get install flex bison
+'''

 ## Run the project
 Open terminator and split it in 3 terminals.
 In the terminals use these commands:\